 Marlborough Sounds - Planes, Trains and Automobiles

 Today we shall pick you up from home and drive you over to Otorohanga to catch the Northern Explorer travelling all the way down the North Island.
 This takes you into the heart of the North Island, through lush green farmland, native forests, over stunning river gorges and across New Zealand’s Volcanic plateau.
-Highlights include Tongariro National Park and the Raurimu Spiral, a fantastic feat of railway engineering.
-The trip down is wonderfully relaxing; enjoy spectacular views through huge windows and the excellent commentary through the GPS headphone system.
-A well-stocked café and easy use toilets are facilities on board.
-At Wellington, we will catch a shuttle to our night’s hotel accommodation and once settled in gather once again for dinner at the hotel’s restaurant.
+Highlights include Tongariro National Park and the Raurimu Spiral, an amazing feat of railway engineering.
+The trip down is wonderfully relaxing; enjoy spectacular views through huge windows and the wonderful commentary through the GPS headphone system.
+A well-stocked café and easy to use facilities on board.
+At Wellington we will catch a shuttle to our night’s hotel accommodation and once settled in meet again for dinner at the hotel’s restaurant.

+Remember to Dress Warmly.
 Today we'll have breakfast on the Inter Islander Ferry to cross Cook Strait.
-The 92 km, a three-hour journey between Wellington and Picton is one of New Zealand's most iconic tourist experiences and acknowledged as one of the most spectacular cruises in the world.
+The 92 km, three-hour journey between Wellington and Picton, is one of New Zealand's most iconic tourist experiences and acknowledged as one of the most spectacular cruises in the world.
 Inter Islander's modern fleet of ferries provides a range of seating options to cater to every passenger's comfort.
-The bars, cafés and food courts, are all designed to let you enjoy your meal in comfort.
+The bars, cafés and food courts are all designed to let you enjoy your meal in comfort.
 Lounges offer reclining chairs from which to enjoy a quiet, relaxing environment.
 Take the time to enjoy the ship and explore it at your own pace.
-Our arrival time into Picton will allow us plenty of time to check into our hotel and then by foot explore this quaint seaside village where we will be staying for the next three nights.
+Our arrival time in Picton will allow us plenty of time to check into our hotel and then, on foot, explore this quaint seaside village where we will be staying for the next three nights.

-Holly smoke, its time to deliver the mail; we will be exploring the Marlborough Sounds on the Pelorus Mail Run Boat today.
-Visiting isolated homesteads in secluded bays, mussel farms and meeting the people of Marlborough Sounds.
-Stop at the gannet colony to watch parent birds tending to their chicks.
+Holy smoke, it's time to deliver the mail!
+We will be exploring the Marlborough Sounds on the Pelorus Mail Run Boat today.
+Along the way, we visit isolated homesteads in secluded bays, mussel farms and meeting the people of Marlborough Sounds and stopping at the gannet colony to watch parent birds tending to their chicks.
 On this trip, we often see dolphins, seals and the many blue penguins in the area.
 You have to be quick to spot the penguins as they tend to dive down under the water when they see us coming.
 On the way home, we are often able to stop off at Jacobs Bay and go ashore.
-Another great day out viewing a pristine region of our beautiful country.
+This will be another great day out, viewing a pristine part of our beautiful country.